SoftwareAG/c8y-docs/content/users-guide/optional-services-bundle/cloud-fieldbus.md

 #### Connecting Modbus/RTU devices

-To connect a Modbus/RTU device:
+To connect a Modbus/RTU device, follow these steps:

 1. Physically wire the Modbus/RTU device through RS-485 or RS-232 to the terminal.
 2. Assign the device a unique Modbus address according to the instructions provided with the Modbus device (e.g. by setting a jumper on the device).
 3. Check the serial communication settings of the device according to the instructions provided with the Modbus device (i.e. baud rates and communication protocol).
 These have to match with all devices on the bus.
 4. In the Device Management application, click **All devices** in the **Devices** menu in the navigator.
 In the device list, select the terminal and switch to the **Modbus** tab.
-5. Change the communication settings shown in the section **Serial communication** to match the settings on the bus, if needed.
+5. Change the communication settings shown in the **Serial communication** section to match the settings on the bus, if needed.
 6. Change the transmit rate and the polling rate according to your requirements.
 The polling rate is the frequency at which the Modbus devices are polled for changes.
 The transmit rate is the frequency where measurements are sent to Cumulocity IoT.
-7. Click **Save** to save your changes.
+7. Click **Save** to save your settings.

-**Adding child devices**
+**To add child devices**

 1. To start the communication between the terminal and the Modbus/RTU device, click **Add RTU device**.
 2. Enter a name for the device and select the device protocol from the dropdown field.
 See [Configuring fieldbus device protocols](#configure) for information on how to add a new device protocol.
 Set the Modbus address of the connected device.